 Google Analytics also collects results for your site speed along with a lot of other data about traffic to your website.

-2. Update your old posts
+2. Update your old posts and articles

-But what is not understood by many bloggers is that by making just a few edits or improvements to an old blog post, and then re-publishing, it will be recognised by search engines as updated, and therefore, fresh content.
-Another idea is to change the image you have on your old post.
+But what is not understood by many bloggers is that by making just a few edits or improvements to an old blog post, and then re-publishing, it will be recognized by search engines as updated, and therefore, fresh content.

 You can even change the publishing date in your blog settings before you re-publish to give your old post from 2010 more recency.

-4. Use original images on your blog posts
+4. Use original images for your posts

-Okay, you can’t run around taking photos all day for one blog post, but you can use a free image creation service.
+Okay, you can’t run around taking photos all day for one blog post.
+But you can use a free image creation service.

-While I’m on images, don’t forget to use your image properties and add a title, which should be different from your post title, and also add an alt title.
+While I’m on images, don’t forget to use your image properties and add a title.
+It should be different from your post title and also add an alt title.

 5. Identify your keywords, and use them

-Prepositions, auxiliaries, pronouns and alike are not keywords.
+Prepositions, auxiliaries, pronouns, and alike are not keywords.
 For example, a blog title such as, I want to tell you how to buy cheap shoes, contains three keywords.
 They are, buy cheap shoes.